There’s nothing wrong with the store-bought, but Homemade Peanut Butter Cups are even better because you can use a higher quality chocolate.

 Next I place a peanut butter disk on top and pour the remaining chocolate over the peanut butter until it’s completely disguised.

-The hours waiting for the peanut butter cups to set ia agonizing, but totally worth it.
+The hours waiting for them to set are agonizing, but totally worth it.

 The silky chocolate coating the peanut butter makes the most wonderful audible snap when broken in half.